 Add the peppers and a pinch of salt, cover, then simmer gently for fifteen minutes, stirring occasionally.

-Add the tomatoes and balsamic vinegar and simmer for about thirty minutes, again, stirring occasionally.
+Add the tomatoes and balsamic vinegar and simmer very gently about an hour.

 It should be a thick stew at the end, not watery.